 Ken completed work on the brakes including a new master cylinder seal, and “major” work on the engine and transmission after 12 years of being idle.
 All up, about $5,000 worth.
 The car was not used very much.

 Wright sold to BMW enthusiasts Howdie and Ruth Farrer sometime after June 2005.
 They had some repairs made to the worn clutch and replaced the flexible driveshaft couplings.
-They had it with them whilst stationed in Canberra and it won the best BMW award at the Canberra German Autofest 2008 but otherwise it was not out often.
+They had it with them whilst stationed in Canberra but used it little.

-Around that time it was sold to Alex Holland and won “Coolest Car” at the 2009 BMW Clubs Australia Nationals for him.
+Some time before September 2008 it was sold to Alex Holland and it won the best BMW award at the Canberra German Autofest 2008 and then the “Coolest Car” at the 2009 BMW Clubs Australia Nationals for him.

 I (Lawrence Glynn) purchased it in December 2018 with the intention of taking to car shows and generally getting it out and about and using it to tell the story of the important stage in BMW’s history when the 700 is credited with saving the company from sale to Daimler-Benz.